snumprlab/pred/README.md

 ## More explanations about the commands
 This code can run both "edh" and "tfd" tasks.
 Default is EDH.
 To run TfD, put a "--tfd" flag.
+You can chose split among "valid_seen" and "valid_unseen"

 ####  EDH in PRED
 Example EDH Command: